 What causes ama?

 In today’s world we all strive to breathe clean air, drink clean water, and eat good healthy food.
 If we are successful with this intention, our body probably works well.
+The digestive system metabolizes food properly, the intestinal tract removes waste, the skin detoxifies by means of sweat; and the Lymphatic system, which is a major detoxification pathway moves without blockage; the liver detoxifies chemicals, and kidneys moving urine.

 Unfortunately, there are a lot of toxins in our environment.
 Much of our air is polluted, our drinking water is dirty and soil that used to be pure is exposed to fertilizers, chemicals and other toxins.
 Many foods are grown and prepared in unclean conditions.
 Many of us eat most of our meals cooked by someone else.
 We don’t know who, so we don’t know what intention, if any, has gone into our food preparation.
 If we are eating in restaurants, we must remember that the price of that food does not directly guarantee that we are eating what we are paying for….however, sometimes it is obvious.
 Remember restaurants and fast food joints are businesses.